The Change Management Institute, Ireland May Event: Change Through the Lens of a Leader

 Insights into Transformational Change: Triggers and Scope

 The evening began with the panellists describing the transformational changes that their organisations were experiencing and the related triggers.
-These triggers ranged from customer requirements and advances in technology to investor demands and the need to simplify operations and reduce costs.
-Despite the varied triggers, the scope of change was similar across organisations, involving modifications to cross-functional processes, systems, roles, data, and reports.
+These triggers ranged from customer requirements and technological advances to investor demands and the need to simplify operations and reduce costs.
+Despite the varied triggers, the scope of change was similar across organisations and involved a transformation of cross-functional processes, systems, roles, data, and reports.

 Effective Change Management: Approaches and Key Elements

 When discussing approaches to managing change and ensuring its adoption, our panel emphasised several key elements.
-These include the need for clear and open communications, explaining not only how changes will occur but also why they are necessary and what will be affected.
+These included the need for clear and open communications, explaining not only how changes will occur but also why they are necessary and what will be affected.
 They highlighted the importance of empathetic leaders who ensure the strategic goals of any change are meaningful and relevant across all organisational levels.
-Additionally, approachable leaders who lead by example and actively engage with employees to understand their feelings about the change are crucial for successful implementation.
+Additionally, approachable leaders who lead by example, and actively engage with employees to understand their feelings about the change, are crucial for successful implementation.

 Tackling Resistance to Change: Overcoming Change Saturation and Fatigue